Sharing my story isn’t always easy to do but I do know not sharing can leave you voiceless in the world.

 One of the worst things I did throughout my 20’s was giving up on my dreams easily due to fear of failure, lack of support or not finishing what I started.

-By doing this, it has left me wondering with what if and that’s a terrible feeling to have because it has left me with regrets.
+By doing this, has left me wondering what if and that’s a terrible feeling to have because it has left me with regrets.
 So many times, I wanted to be an individual experiencing life whether that was through traveling, starting my own business, independence and so forth.
 Whenever I had hit a bump in the road, I would let that completely stop me and wouldn’t allow myself to continue any further.
 I use to think that those bumps and curves meant my dreams weren’t attainable and that meant to give up right then and there.

 2. Letting the Haters In